Patient Reported Indicators Survey (PaRIS)

 Saudi Arabia is undergoing a major health system transformation, which will improve access to health services, improve quality and efficiency of health and care services, and promote prevention against health risks.

 Despite Saudi Arabia being a country with a relatively young population, over the past three decades there has been a substantial increase in non-communicable chronic diseases.
-By assessing the outcomes and experiences of service delivery in primary health care, the PaRIS project will provide an opportunity to identify any gaps in care provision and shed light on how the care patients’ receive contributes to better health results.
+By assessing the outcomes and experiences of service delivery in primary health care, the PaRIS project is an opportunity to identify any gaps in care provision and shed light on how the care patients’ receive contributes to better health results.

 Partners